pgxcentre/genipe/docs/tutorials/tutorial_mixedlm.rst

 allele is the most probable.
 Finally, a value close to 1 means that a heterozygous genotype is the most probable.

-An optimization is made so that the analysis isn't too time consuming for large scale imputation data.
+An optimization is made so that the analysis is less time consuming for large scale imputation data.
 The p-value of the SNP is estimated using the two-step linear mixed model (as describe by Sikorska *et al.*, 2015 [doi:
 `10.1038/ejhg.2015.1
 <http://www.nature.com/ejhg/journal/v23/n10/abs/ejhg20151a.html>`_]).
 If the
-p-value is lower than a user specified threshold, the real mixed linear model analysis is performed for this marker to gather all the important statistics (*e.g.* beta).
+p-value is lower than a user specified threshold, the exact mixed linear model analysis is performed for this marker to gather all the important statistics (*e.g.* beta).

-The precision of the estimated p-value is quite precise, as demonstrated by the following figure.
+The precision of the estimated p-value is quite high, as demonstrated by the following figure.
 The p-values were compared between the two-step approach (*y* axis) and the original one (*x* axis).
-The analysis was performed on 5,045 samples imputed for chromosome 2 (528,932 imputed markers with MAF higher than 1%).
+The analysis was performed on 5,045 samples imputed on chromosome 2 (528,932 high quality imputed markers with MAF higher than 1%).

 .. figure:: ../_static/images/MixedLM_TS_Diff.png
     :align: center